Symmetry-Preserving Quadratic Lindbladian and Dissipation Driven Topological Transitions in Gaussian States: Dissipation-Driven Density Matrix Topological transition

-\textbf{Example II:} This example considers a two-dimensional model in the DIII class.
+This example considers a two-dimensional model in the DIII class.
 Here we consider spin-$1/2$ fermions in two-dimensional square lattice, with $i=(i_x,i_y)$ labeling each site.
 The initial modular Hamiltonian is chosen as follows: